Shaun Tuton: Return to Non-league

 On 20 January 2018, Tuton rejoined FC Halifax Town, this time on a loan deal for the rest of the season.
 He joined Chester in August 2018.
 After playing the first few games of the season for Chester he moved to Spennymoor Town.

 On 2 October 2021, Tuton signed for Guiseley.
 In December 2021, Tuton suffered a broken leg that ruled him out of action for five months before re-signing for the 2022–23 season.
 In September 2022, Tuton returned for a third spell with Matlock Town in his career.
 Just one month after returning to Matlock Town however, Tuton transferred to another of his former clubs in Belper Town.
 In February 2023, he joined Whitby Town.
-Following a conviction for outraging public decency by fondling himself in front of a teenage girl, he was released by Whitby in April 2023.
+Following a wrongful conviction, he was released by Whitby in April 2023.

 After his sentence was overturned on appeal due to Tuton being wrongfully convicted, he signed for Handsworth and told the BBC that he was looking to rebuild his career.

 Personal life

-In March 2023, Tuton was found guilty of outraging public decency, appearing at Barnsley Magistrates Court to face charges of performing a sex act after being accused of fondling himself in front of a 17-year-old girl at Sheffield railway station in October 2021.
+In March 2023, Tuton was convicted of outraging public decency, appearing at Barnsley Magistrates Court.
 Following this Whitby Town announced they had released Tuton.

 Mr Tuton did appeal and his conviction was quashed during a hearing at Sheffield Crown Court on 20 September 2023.
-Speaking to the BBC in July 2024, he described the wrongful conviction as "the toughest time of his life".
+Speaking to the BBC in July 2024 about the case and its impact on him and his family, Tuton described the wrongful conviction as "the toughest time of his life".
 Tuton told the publication that when he was shown the CCTV footage of the incident, he was "in shock" as he said that the suspect looked "completely different" to him.